So you want to buy a Rolex? This Rolex Buying Guide includes what I learned while spending a year searching for my first Rolex watch.

 I have tried on many luxury watches in the past few years and the feel of a Rolex is beyond compare.
 A Rolex is a watch of unmatched quality and I hope that this Rolex buying guide helps you discover the watch perfect watch for you.

 This will be a forever debate amongst watch collectors.
-The simple answer is that there is no “best” watch company, but Rolex would easily make the “best” of list which also includes other iconic brands that go back centuries like Patek Philippe (1839) , Omega (1848), Audemars Piguet (1875), Panerai (1860), Cartier (1847), IWC: International Watch Company (1868) and a few other brands.
+The simple answer is that there is no “best” watch company, but Rolex would easily make the “best of” list which also includes other iconic brands that go back centuries like Patek Philippe (1839) , Omega (1848), Audemars Piguet (1875), Panerai (1860), Cartier (1847), IWC: International Watch Company (1868) and a few other brands.
 There are a lot of companies making great watches right now and there are also a lot of companies that aren’t.

-Rolex are one of the only watchmakers in the world who actually manufacture all components “in-house,” including the metal and gold used in their watches.
+Rolex is one of the only watchmakers in the world who actually manufacture all components “in-house,” including the metal and gold used in their watches.
 This means they have their own gold refinery and can manufacture alloys that can’t be copied by anyone else.
 And let’s not forget the heart of the watch – the movement.

 They truly are works of art.
 Even though Rolex watches started as tools, in the 1970s they started making all gold models and using precious stones so that all those new drug king pins could have something to wear!
 Well not really, but kind of – by the 1970’s Rolex’s were becoming known as a luxury brand and all gold versions of the Rolex Submariner and Rolex GMT debuted, as did diamond and ruby dials and bezels.

-Is a Rolex a good investment?
+Is a Rolex a Good Investment?

 While I wouldn’t count on retiring from your Rolex collection, there are clearly some people who have made a substantial return on their vintage Rolexes and some watches have recently skyrocketed in price.
 The value of your Rolex Submariner will likely appreciate up to 5% per year (which yes is better than the stock market is currently doing), but I don’t recommend rolling over your 401k into Submariners!
 Check out this 1960 GMT that recently appeared on Antiques Roadshow.

 This is a complicated and personal question.
 First, there are many reasons people pay $5,000+ for a Rolex watch, but most people who buy Rolexes are celebrating an occasion, just have a ton of money, or they are truly looking for an iconic timeless well-made watch.
-For me it was becoming a partner at my consulting firm.
+For me, it was becoming a partner at my consulting firm.

 I worked super hard for over 5 years to become a named partner at my firm so I wanted to mark the occasion by buying a Rolex that I could wear everyday to remember the achievement.
-It is a common custom in Japan for people to celebrate big occasions like graduation, marriage, or birth with the gift of watch.
+It is a common custom in Japan for people to celebrate big occasions like graduation, marriage, or birth with the gift of a watch.
 It is to help you remember how you felt upon receiving it – I bet very few people forget when they got their first Rolex.

-For me this was a purchase that was both planned and impulsive.
+For me, this was a purchase that was both planned and impulsive.
 I told myself I would buy a Rolex when I became a partner and I knew it was likely going to happen in the next 6 months.
 First came the planning: I took some time to study the models, the features, the movements, and the history of each Rolex.
 I then started checking Chrono 24 almost daily.

 Chrono24 is a database where top watch sellers around the world list their best watches for sale.
 Search for anything and I bet at least one person is selling it somewhere and likely many others.
 It is the true global Rolex marketplace.
 Some prices are ridiculous, but there are deals too.
-It is a credible website and you can read reviews of sellers, as well as conduct the transaction direction on the website.
+It is a credible website and you can read reviews of sellers, as well as conduct the transaction directly on the website.

 Then came the impulse: When I found the right watch I acted immediately – good deals on Rolex watches go fast.
 So many models are unique and sought after that you have to move quickly.
 Finding the right watch takes both planning and the ability to click or buy the Rolex you fall in love with immediately.
 For me it was a 1984 Submariner 1680.
 This is what I recommend you do – start looking for a Rolex ideally 6-12 months before you intend to buy a watch.
 Set up alerts on Chrono24 and ebay.
 Also check websites like HQMilton – one of my favorite watch websites and store based on San Francisco.
 Just start digging and you will find a watch you love.
 Then buy it.
 Whether its to celebrate a special moment or simply love at first sight, however you buy your Rolex it will bring you joy.
 But be careful it might even become an obsession.